DIY Solar Bunkend Covers will reduce the temperature inside your PopUp Camper or Hybrid Trailer.

 DIY Solar Bunkend Covers Tutorial

-All the supplies that you will need can be found at the bottom of the post or shop for them on Amazon.
+All the supplies that you will need can be found at the bottom of the post or you can find them all listed here on Amazon.

 Directions for making these covers is at the bottom of the post.

 We stuck the adhesive velcro to the underside of the lip of the front and back of the trailer roof.